sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/_index.md

 <div style="width: 90%; height: 1px; background-color: #606060; margin-left: auto; margin-right: auto"></div>

-We welcome you to the wiki for the Applied Computer Science and Artificial Intelligence course (also called ACSAI).
-This course is a Computer Science based course, which specifies in teaching what AIs are and how they do work.
-[Check out more](https://corsidilaurea.uniroma1.it/it/corso/2024/30786/il-corso) about the course!
+👋 We welcome you to the wiki of the Bachelor Degree in Applied Computer Science and Artificial Intelligence (also called ACSAI), maintained by the students of the course.
+Whether you are an aspiring future freshman or an already enrolled student, you will find a lot of useful information here!

+🔍 Browse the sections and articles available in the sidebar and don't hesitate to [contact us](contributing/contacts/) if you have any doubts or to [contribute](contributing/how-to-contribute/) yourself by correcting any typos or adding new information and guides 💪

+👥 Make sure you also visit the [Telegram groups](channels/groups) in order to receive further answers on any topics not yet covered on the pages of this site 😉

+## Featured pages
 <div class="home_evid">
     <div class="home_page" id="home_enroll">
         <p class="home_box_text_title" id="home_enroll_text">Enroll</p>